 - Plan Your Route

 You might not necessarily want to walk the same route you drive.
 Side streets and walking paths are better alternatives to busy city streets, as they are usually quieter and more pedestrian-friendly.
-Using the route explorer on the MapMyRun app can be a great way to plan your commute.

 - Do a Dry Run